Etshawy1/Symphonia-Back-end/README.md

       node seed

-  you also have to read to comments in file seed in the path `seeds\seed.js` in order to know how to configure the database to be connected when you seed.
+  you also have to read the comments in file seed in the path `seeds\seed.js` in order to know how to configure the database to be connected when you seed.

 ### Unit testing

 - to run the unit test type `npm test` that will run a script written to run test of npm package `jest`.
-- to have coverage report you should go to package.json and modify `npm test` script by adding `--coverage` to the script, then running a test automatically generated a coverage report named coverage in folder './coverage'
+- to have coverage report you should go to package.json and modify `npm test` script by adding `--coverage` if it doesn't exsit to the script, then running a test automatically generates a coverage report named coverage in folder `./coverage`.

 ### development vs production